pallets-eco/flask-security/README.rst

 * Migrate to more modern paradigms such as using oauth2 and JWT for token acquisition.
 * Be more opinionated and 'batteries' included by reducing reliance on abandoned projects and bundling in support for common use cases.
+* Follow the `Pallets <https://github.com/pallets>`_ lead on supported versions, documentation standards and any other guidelines for extentions that they come up with.
 * Any other great ideas.

 Contributing
 ++++++++++++
 Issues and pull requests are welcome.
 Other maintainers are also welcome.
-Unlike the upstream Flask-Security - issue pull requests against the *master* branch.
+Unlike the original Flask-Security - issue pull requests against the *master* branch.

 Resources